sdateam/bcv/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a new authorized release with new maintainer after the main author decided to archive the package.